tombrille/svelteplot/src/routes/marks/vector/+page.md

 </Plot>
 ```

-Vector mark can deal with projection system:
+Vector mark can deal with projection system, allowing you to create shift maps:

 ```svelte live
 <script>